GustavoKoglin/GustavoKoglin/README.md

 * I am always looking to learn new things, have new experiences, be in continuous professional and personal growth, to know new people, the global diversity and culture.

 ### Hobbies:
-* I like to play piano, even though I don't play like I would.
-I love to travel, go to parks, theater, listen to music, watch tv series and movies on streaming, drink a lot of tea and coffee.
+* I like to play piano, even though I don't play like I would like to.
+I love to travel, go to parks, theater, listen to music, watch tv series and movies on streaming, drink a lot of tea and coffee, go to gym, swimming classes...

 <br/>